Sweet Potato Souffle

 What Is The Difference Between a Souffle and a Casserole?

 The main difference between a souffle and a casserole is that a souffle is lightened with eggs, resulting in a fluffy texture.
-A sweet potato casserole has a creamier texture on the inside, equally delicious, just a bit different!
+A sweet potato casserole has a creamier texture on the inside, equally delicious, just a little bit different!

 Looking For More Holiday Sides?